aang81a/my-it-support-portfolio/PROJECTS/04-network-troubleshooting-cases/case-04-ip-misconfiguration-across-multiple-devices.md

 ## Overview

 This case documents a simulated IPv4 misconfiguration across multiple Windows devices and network connection types.
 The purpose of the case was to reproduce a common first-level IT support issue: a device appears connected to a network, but internet access fails because the IPv4 configuration is incorrect.

 The case also compares how the same troubleshooting process behaves across different connection types: home Wi-Fi, mobile hotspot, and Ethernet.
 This comparison helps show that DHCP can assign different valid network ranges depending on the network, while the troubleshooting logic remains the same.
+This case demonstrates DHCP client-side troubleshooting, not DHCP server configuration.
 ---

 ## Test Environment and Devices